-Length: Regular papers are limited to 20 pages, 12-point font, Times New Roman, double-spaced, with an estimate of a halfpage per figure or table.
+Length: Regular papers are limited to 20 pages (approx. 5,000 words or 36,000 characters), 12-point font, Times New Roman, double-spaced, with an estimate of a half- page per figure or table.
 Overlong papers may be sent back to the author to conform to the above guidelines.
 If you believe that a longer paper is necessary, you must discuss it with the editors.
 Short regular papers may be inserted in the road logs as a minipaper at the discretion of the editors.
 No fold-out pages or pocket plates will be accepted.